SYZ for index 1 Fano hypersurfaces in projective space: Construction of Lagrangian tori

 where $\psi$ is the (multiplicative) difference between the new positively curved metric and the metric we pull-back from $\matheu{L}$.
-Now, we choose a collection of nested open subsets of $X$ between the ramification set $R$ and its open neighborhood $U$, such that:
+Now, we choose an open subset $U_1$ of $X$ between the ramification set $R$ and the open neighborhood $U$, such that: